 Tim has also been appointed as Associate Editor for the journal Hip International, the official journal of the European Hip Society.
 The publication is the only journal worldwide to focus solely on hip surgery.

-He has made his department a reference center for orthopaedic infections of the European Society for Clinical Microbiology and Infectious Diseases (ESCMID), welcoming visitors from Europe, North and South America as well as Australia.
+He has made his department a reference centre for orthopaedic infections in the European Society for Clinical Microbiology and Infectious Diseases (ESCMID), welcoming visitors from Europe, North and South America as well as Australia.
 Olivier Borens is intensely involved in scientific activities and regularly invited to present at national and international conferences.
-His research focuses, among others, on the prevention, diagnosis and treatment of periprosthetic infections, biofilm, local antibiotics and minimally invasive techniques in traumatology.
+His research focuses on the prevention, diagnosis and treatment of periprosthetic infections, biofilm, local antibiotics and minimally invasive techniques in traumatology, among others.

-He is member of the European Trauma Society (ETS) and of the Swiss AO Trauma Committee as well as Board member of the European Bone and Joint Infection Society.
+Among others he is president of AOTrauma Switzerland, incoming president of the Swiss orthopaedic society, former president of the expert group on orthopaedic infections as well as former board member of the European Bone and Joint Infection Society (EBJIS).
 He takes active part in the education of medical students and the training of under- and post-graduate physicians.
-His publication list includes more than 60 journal articles, several book chapters and a great number of abstracts.
+His publication list includes more than 100 journal articles, several book chapters and a great number of abstracts.

 Dr. Christie is an orthopaedic surgeon specializing in primary and revision total joint replacement and is the founding partner of Southern Joint Replacement Institute in Nashville, Tennessee.
 He began his career at Vanderbilt Medical Center in Nashville, where he was Director of the Joint Replacement Service and founded the Arthritis and Joint Replacement Center.
 He is a Clinical Associate Professor of Orthopaedic Surgery at Vanderbilt University.
-Currently he serves as the Medical Director of the highly acclaimed and nationally recognized, St. Thomas Hospital Joint Replacement Center and is the Director of the Vanderbilt/Southern Joint Replacement Institute Total Joint Fellowship.
+Currently he serves as the Medical Director of the TriStar Advanced Joint Replacement Institute and is the Director of the Southern Joint Replacement Institute Total Joint Fellowship program.

 A graduate of DePauw University, Dr. Christie received his M.P.H. from Johns Hopkins University, and his M.D. from Loyola University in Chicago.
 After completing his orthopaedic residency at Loyola, he completed a fellowship at Harvard University’s Combined Orthopaedic Program for Joint Replacement and Adult Reconstructive Surgery at Brigham and Women’s Hospital in Boston.